Montessori 8-12 Month Collection

-The palmar block, the ball and cup, the pincer block, the single circle puzzle, the three first shape puzzles, and the three peg block, and the four stacking blocks.
+The palmar block, the ball and cup, the pincer block, the single circle puzzle, the three first shape puzzles, the three peg block, and the four stacking blocks.

 +The Palmar Block: The palmar grasp block is to be given to children as early as 8-9 months.
 It is considered a type of first puzzle for the child.
 This material aids in developing the palmar grasp (the whole hand grasp).
 As the child learns that the cylinder should be placed back into the base, he/she uses the palmar grasp to grab onto it and pull it out, then attempts to place it back into the hole.
 This item builds concentration and fine motor skills.
-These blocks are made of solid wood and sealed with our beeswax/oil sealant so they are totally non-toxic.
+These blocks are made of solid ash with a maple rod and sealed with flaxseed oil so they are totally non-toxic.
 The dimensions are: 2.5''L X 1.75''W

 +The Ball and Cup: The Montessori ball and cup is a classic Montessori material aimed at promoting hand-eye coordination in the infant.
 Babies who are working on this skill will concentrate on removing the ball and replacing in its place repeatedly.
 This material is meant to be offered from about 8-9 months onward.
 It is great practice for babies in using both hands at once: baby will hold onto the cup in one hand and the ball in the other.
 Unlike most other suppliers of the ball and cup, we actually drill the cup here in our shop from ash.
 The ball is made of birch.
 Cup dimensions: 2 inches tall x 2.25 Diameter